Skip to main content

 • Local Configuration is used when you need to make specific, one-time adjustments for a single session or task.
 This is best for situations where you have multiple agents, and wish to configure each agent differently.
 The file should reside in the root directory for each individual agent.

 When a local configuration is present, it will take priority and override the global settings, so you can easily make temporary changes without affecting your main setup.
 The only exception to this is for plugin configurations, which always use the global settings.
-You can set up both types of configuration using a YAML file.
+You can set up both types of configuration in the cfg.yml file using YAML syntax.
+Below, we will explore the various configuration options available to you.

 Tailor MemMachine to Your Needs